reactgraphqlacademy/graphql-api-training/README.md

 node(id: ID!): Node
 ```

 - [ ] 14.
 Implement the resolver for the `node` field in the `Query` type.
+You need to use two things:

-Use the getObjectById function from `src/services.js` to resolve the Node (you'll finish the implementation of the getObjectById in the next task).
+  - [ ] 14.1 Use the `getObjectById` function from `src/services.js` to resolve the Node (you'll finish the implementation of the getObjectById in the next task).
+  - [ ] 14.2 Use the `fromGlobalId` function to get

 - [ ] 15.
 Finish the implemention of the getObjectById function in `src/services.js`.
 This function receives two arguments: `type` and `id`, and it invokes the function that retrieves the object based on its id.